josephsl/wintenApps/readme.md

 * Progress bar values and other information are no longer announced twice.
 * Settings groups are recognized when using object navigation to navigate between controls.
 * For some combo boxes, NVDA will no longer fail to recognize labels and/or announce value changes.
-* Audio Volume progress bar beeps are no longer heard in Version 1803 build 17035 and later.
+* Audio Volume progress bar beeps are no longer heard in Version 1803 and later.

 ## Skype